ibm-cloud-streaming-retail-demo/kafka-producer-for-simulated-data/README.md

   - https://console.bluemix.net/docs/services/MessageHub/index.html#messagehub
 - You have a Message Hub instance in the IBM Cloud space where you will be deploying this Cloud Foundry application.
 - You have created a Message Hub topic called `transactions_load` in the above Message Hub instance.
 The default topic creation settings should be ok to start with.
+- You are able to run unix shell scripts

 # Deploy